Dr. Benjamin Zendel

 Stephen is currently completing an honours degree in behavioural neuroscience at Memorial University.
 He is working in the CAANLab to complete his honours project that focuses on the influence of pitch and timing cues on the perception of rhythm and meter.

-Zoha has a bachelor’s degree in Biochemistry and
+Zoha is our lab manager.
+She has a bachelor’s degree in Biochemistry and

 masters in Human Genetics, and she is currently studying for a graduate diploma in

 clinical epidemiology from the Faculty of Medicine at Memorial.
 She is very